Cadmium (Cd): A heavy metal that accumulates in the environment.

 Contingency Planning: The Energy Commission's strategy to respond to impending energy emergencies such as curtailment or shortage of fuel or power because of natural disasters or the result of human or political causes, or a clear threat to public health, safety or welfare.
 The contingency plan specifies state actions to alleviate the impacts of a possible shortage or disruption of petroleum, natural gas or electricity.
 The plan is reviewed and updated at least every five years, with the last plan being adopted in 1993.

 Continuous Sample: A flow of water, waste or other material from a particular place in a plant to the location where samples are collected for testing.
-May be used to obtain grab or composite samples.
+May be used to obtaining grab or composite samples.

 Contour Plowing: Soil tilling method that follows the shape of the land to discourage erosion.